Voice Assistants for Health Self-Management: Designing for and with Older Adults: Stage 4: Refining the Prototype VA

 \subsubsection{Grouping medications for suggesting reminders}

 The next step involves organizing medications and suggesting reminders tailored to the user profile as a backup to current management practices \circlewithnumber{custompurple}{3}{1}.
-The LLM uses the after-visit summary and the user profile as input to suggest reminders in chronological order, following the rules below:
+The LLM uses the AVS and the user profile as input to suggest reminders in chronological order, following the rules below:

-\begin{itemize} [leftmargin=*] \item \textbf{Cluster medications:} The VA groups medications by time of day (morning, afternoon, night) or event (meals, wake-up, sleep), while also considering pill box use \circlewithnumber{custompurple}{4}{1}.
+\begin{itemize} [leftmargin=*, nolistsep] \item \textbf{Cluster medications:} The VA groups medications by time of day (morning, afternoon, night) or event (meals, wake-up, sleep), while also considering pill box use \circlewithnumber{custompurple}{4}{1}.
 For example, bedtime medications are grouped as one reminder: \vquotes{''X and Y should be taken at bedtime.
 I'll set the reminder for 9:45 p.m., just before bed.
 Does that sound good?''} \item \textbf{Adapt to the user:} The VA uses the user profile to suggest reminders tailored to the user's routine and practices \circlewithnumber{custompink}{2}{1}.
 It integrates medications into the daily schedule and suggests reminders in chronological order.
 For example: \vquotes{''Let's start with your morning medication\dots Next, the afternoon medications\dots''} The VA also reads out the name of each medication in a grouped reminder to ensure consistency with the user's pill management.
 For instance, it checks if the medications in the evening reminder match those in the evening pillbox: \vquotes{''We'll group your evening medications---A, B, and the second dose of C together\dots''}